Openfly: A comprehensive platform for aerial vision-language navigation: Introduction

-Besides, we propose \textbf{OpenFly-Agent}, a keyframe-aware aerial VLN model incorporating an adaptive frame-level sampling mechanism to emphasize critical observations.
-Note that this keyframe sampling mechanism is crucial for the visual encoding of aerial VLN, as UAVs fly quickly and observations change rapidly.
+Besides, we propose \textbf{OpenFly-Agent}, a keyframe-aware aerial VLN model incorporating an adaptive frame-level sampling mechanism to emphasize critical observations containing instruction-related landmarks, leading to performance improvement and computation reduction compared to a uniform sampling strategy.
 Extensive experiments are conducted on the OpenFly dataset to evaluate numerous methods, establishing a comprehensive benchmark for the aerial VLN tasks.
 Overall, our contributions can be summarized as follows:

-\begin{itemize}[left=0pt] \item We build OpenFly on multiple rendering engines and develop a versatile toolchain, enabling the automatic generation of data with both great diversity and efficiency.
+\begin{itemize}[left=0pt] \item We build OpenFly on multiple rendering engines and develop a versatile toolchain, enabling the automatic generation of data with high diversity and efficiency.

-\item We have constructed a novel aerial VLN benchmark comprising \textbf{100k} trajectories across 18 high-quality scenes.
+\item We have constructed a large-scale aerial VLN benchmark comprising 100k trajectories across 18 high-quality scenes.
 To the best of our knowledge, this is the largest aerial VLN benchmark to date, and users can collect more customized data using the OpenFly platform.

 \item We propose OpenFly-Agent, a keyframe-aware VLN model.
-Extensive experiments demonstrate its superior performance compared to other methods. \end{itemize}
+Extensive experiments in both simulated and real-world settings demonstrate its superior performance. \end{itemize}